-INDOOR - The ideal environment for the storage of fans and accessories is indoors, above grade, in a low humidity atmosphere which is sealed to prevent the entry of blowing dust, rain, or snow.
-Temperatures should be evenly maintained between 30°F to 110°F (-1°C to 43°C).
-Wide temperature swings may cause condensation and "sweating" of metal parts.
+INDOOR - The ideal environment for the storage of fans and accessories is indoors, above grade, in a low humidity atmosphere which is sealed to prevent the entry of blowing dust, rain or snow.
+Temperatures should be evenly maintained between 30° to 110°F (-1° to 43°C), wide temperature swings may cause condensation and "sweating" of metal parts.
 All accessories must be stored indoors in a clean, dry atmosphere.

-Remove any accumulations of dirt, water, ice or snow and wipe dry before moving to indoor storage.
+Remove any accumulations of dirt, water, ice, or snow and wipe dry before moving to indoor storage.
 To avoid "sweating" of metal parts allow cold parts to reach room temperature.
-To dry parts and packages use a portable electric heater to get rid of any moisture build up.
+To dry parts and packages use a portable electric heater to remove any moisture build up.
 Leave coverings loose to permit air circulation and to allow for periodic inspection.

-The unit should be stored at least 31⁄2 in.
-(89 mm) off the floor on wooden blocks covered with moisture proof paper or polyethylene sheathing.
+The unit should be stored at least 3-1/2 inches (89 mm) off the floor on wooden blocks covered with moisture proof paper or polyethylene sheathing.
 Aisles between parts and along all walls should be provided to permit air circulation and space for inspection.